Bread Guide: Overnight Country Blonde

 Use a high-quality bread knife.
 Do not store the bread in a plastic bag.
 Just rest the bread, cut side down, on a wooden cutting board.

-Shira Fischer for reviewing and critiquing this document.
+Thanks to Shira Fischer for reviewing and critiquing this guide.
 And, yes, you too, Claude.